bartmate/SudokuEditor/README.md

 * One for the puzzle creation
 * One for the solving process

+In its current form it is developed in Jupyter Notebook.
+To execute the application, you have to execute the cells one-by-one.

+## Plans

 Currently it supports only traditional Sudoku-s.
 But I plan to add further elements like support for:
 * Thermometers
 * Killer Cages